Updated: Nov 21, 2022

 What was the best way to tell if I was in ketosis?

 An individual must typically consume less than 50 grams of carbohydrate per day to enter ketosis, and many people find that they only need to consume 20 grams or less.
 This ultimately entails avoiding all grains, starches, and sweeteners.
-This closely resembles the type of diet that physicians often prescribe to diabetes patients in order to regulate their blood sugar levels, which is why diabetics may experience false positives on breath tests.
+This closely resembles the type of diet that physicians often prescribe to diabetes patients to regulate their blood sugar levels, which is why diabetics may experience false positives on breath tests.

 You won't always be able to tell whether you're in ketosis or not.
 However, there's a chance it's worth looking into if: